Kix Brooks: Awards

 In 2005, Brooks, along with timber industrialist Roy O. Martin Jr., and the Louisiana State University sports legends Paul Dietzel, and Sue Gunter were among those named a "Louisiana Legend" by Louisiana Public Broadcasting.

 Other achievements

-Since January 2006, Brooks has hosted American Country Countdown, a syndicated radio countdown show based on Mediabase (originally was BILLBOARD, from 2006 to August 2009), country charts.
-Brooks succeeded the show's former host, Bob Kingsley.
+From January 2006 to December 2024, Brooks hosted American Country Countdown, a syndicated radio countdown show based on Mediabase (originally was BILLBOARD, from 2006 to August 2009), country charts.
+Brooks succeeded the show's former host, Bob Kingsley and was replaced by Ryan Fox beginning in January 2025.
 Brooks is also co-owner of Arrington Vineyards, a Nashville winery with winemaker Kip Summers and businessmen John Russell.

 In 2013, Kix launched the film company Team Two Entertainment along with Eric Brooks.
 The company makes independent films Kix produces, and Kix occasionally appears as an actor.

 In 2015, Brooks contracted with Cooking Channel to host Steak Out with Kix Brooks, in which he travels around America in search of the best steakhouses.